-- a.
-Standards and Specifications: As of now this product will not need FDA approval but if it is implemented in the future for diagnosis it will.
-In order to test this on asthma patients, we need an IRB protocol.
+a.
+Standards and Specifications: In order to test this on asthma patients, we need an IRB protocol.
 Dr. Mathur has a protocol pre-approved that we can use.
-The group members must follow all the HIPAA regulations regarding patient data. - b.
+The group can be added to the protocol once the necessary online training has been complete.
+The HIPAA regulations regarding patient data will need to be followed as well.

+b.
 Customer: Since there is no such product on the market, there really is not any customer likes, dislikes, preferences, etc. The customer will have to wear this shirt, so they probably want the shirt to be as comfortable as possible.
 A good target for this is trying to make this shirt feel as close to wearing a normal shirt as possible.

-- c.
+c.
 Patient-related concerns: If the microphone in the shirt cannot filter out outside noises, the patient may worry about the reliability of the product.
 The device should only notify the patient when they are actually having an asthma exacerbation.
 False alerts could be a major issue, especially if the individuals AAP include taking medications.

 Also, the patient information must remain safe and confidential.
-That way they won't be worried about invasion of personal privacy. - d.
+That way they won't be worried about invasion of personal privacy.

+d.
 Competition: As of now there are no similar items that exist.
 The devices that are used to detect asthma are not at for at home use and they are not continuous.
 There are various wearable technologies on the market, like fitbits and hexoskin shirts, but those have nothing to do with asthma.